 The ghost ball system is so called because you need to imagine a ball in the exact position that your cue ball will be at impact with the object ball on the shot line.
-Because you have to imagine or visualize the cue balls impact location it is given the name “Ghost Ball”.
+You have to imagine or visualize the cue balls’ impact location and so it is given the name “Ghost Ball”.

 Some people have a problem “seeing” something that isn’t actually there and forming a picture of it in their imagination.
 Like all skills it can be learned and with plenty of practice made to become a part of your pre shot routine and subconscious armory for matches.